 - What steps will you take to attain those goals?

 The final step is to do a SWOT analysis to identify strengths, weaknesses, opportunities and threats.
 This analysis will hopefully assist you to avoid future problems.

-If you are thinking of refinishing old furniture as a home business, you should have a look at "Refinishing Old Furniture - start a home business".
+If you are thinking of starting a home business refinishing old furniture, you will find all the information you may need to get started in "Refinishing Old Furniture - start a home business".